-Great Lakes Region GSA is proud of its efforts to reduce usage of energy and water, increase use of green processes and products, and increase recycling.
-Refer back to this page often for our latest stories and dashboard statistics tracking our efforts to become more sustainable.
+Great Lakes Region GSA is proud of its efforts to reduce usage of energy and water, increase use of green processes and products, and expand recycling efforts.
+Refer back to this page often for the latest stories and statistics tracking our efforts to become more sustainable.

 Water Conservation Efforts Save 48 Million Gallons in 2013

 Region 5's efforts to reduce water consumption were tremendously successful in fiscal year 2013.
 Upgrading plumbing fixtures, completing irrigation control projects, and discovering hidden leaks in our buildings through advanced metering data helped the region reduce water usage by more than 48 million gallons.

 From the prior fiscal year, our water consumption – measured in gallons per gross square foot – fell 17.7%.
 The region's current water consumption is 39.7% below its fiscal year 2007 baseline.